KittyMcDonagh/kmcd-issue-tracking-project/README.md

 30. Vendor-side users are able to run a Features report that:
     - (a) Shows a rolled up total line for each Client, showing the number of Features input and/or flagged by the Client, and the total amount the Client       has paid for Features
-    - (b) Orders the rolled up total lines by the total amount paid, from highest to lowest
+    - (b) Orders the rolled up total lines by the total amount paid per Client, from highest to lowest
     - (c) Allows the user to click on a rolled up total line to show/hide the list of Features underneath
     - (d) Lists the Features in order of amounts paid by the Client per Feature, from most highest to lowest